South East Asia ATLAS of Plucked Instruments

 The octavina is a bit smaller than a guitar, but the construction is the same.
 The 14 strings run (like on the laud) over a loose wooden bridge to a mandolin-like stringfastener at the edge of the body.

-It is not very clear where the name octavina arrived from - the name is also used for a small spinet (plucked 17th century keyboard).
-However, in Spain used to be a small guitar-like banduria instrument with 6 double strings, called octavilla; very likely that is the origin of the name.
+It is not very clear where the name octavina arrived from - as the name is also used for a small spinet (plucked 17th century keyboard).
+However, in Spain used to be a small guitar-like bandurria instrument with 6 double strings, called octavilla; very likely that is the origin of the name.

 The black colour of the front of the example is just painted on; others were red or plain.